-- For traditional installation, follow all of the steps in Part 2, "Traditional installation," on page 5. - For upgrade installation, follow all of the steps in Part 4, "Upgrade installation," on page 101.
+- For traditional installation, follow all of the steps in Part 2, "Traditional installation," on page 5. - For upgrade installation, follow all of the steps in Part 4, "Upgrade installation for non-SSI, one-member SSI, or the first member of a multi-member cluster," on page 99.